mocks-server/website/docs/getting-started/quick-start.md

 Note that the server is sending the user with id 1 even when we requested the user with id 2.
 And this is completely normal, because this is an API mock 😉.
 :::

 But, what about if you need another responses in a particular moment?
-For example, you want 3 users instead of 2 in `api/users`, and the user 2 to be returned by `api/users/:id`.
+For example, suppose you want 4 users instead of 2 in `api/users`, and the user 2 to be returned by `api/users/:id`.
 Well, then you're lucky, because the scaffold already contains a collection sending that specific responses 😄.
 Let's change the current collection to `all-users`:

 * Select `Select collection` -> press `Return` -> select `all-users` -> press `Return`.